 Ben Lerner (2026)

 Listening to him, I was reminded why his work resonates so deeply.
-He doesn’t just write about contemporary life, he interrogates the structures that make experience legible in the first place.
+He doesn’t just write about contemporary life; he interrogates the structures that make experience legible in the first place.

-And yet, hovering over all this was a quieter anticipation: the book signing.
+And yet, hovering over all this was an anticipation: the book signing.
 Anyone who’s attended one of these events knows the peculiar mix of excitement and awkwardness it brings.
 I had stationed myself strategically near the front, hoping to avoid a long queue, rehearsing some version of what I might say.

 But as the talk concluded, the announcement came: Lerner had to leave immediately to catch a flight.